 Located in Plaça Goya, in Barcelona’s Sant Antoni neighbourhood, Monument a Francesc Layret pays homage to a left-wing republican lawyer who was assassinated in 1920.

 The monument’s centrepiece is a bronze statue of a young woman holding a flaming torch which symbolizes the struggle for liberty.
-Behind her, at a slightly lower level, there are three stone figures representing farmers, industrial workers and a young mother holding her child.
+Behind her, at a slightly lower level, three stone figures represent farmers, industrial workers, and a young mother holding her child.

 The monument, which is reminiscent of the grand Soviet-era monuments seen in places like Szoborpark (Budapest), is thematically very similar to the Monument to Doctor Bartomeu Robert which originally stood nearby in Plaça de la Universitat.